Use these tips to free up storage on your phone fast

 Scroll down to where it says Podcasts and you can delete individual episodes by swiping right to left on them or using the Edit button to bulk delete.

 Now, back to photos.
-Before you do anything on your iPhone, keep in mind if you use iCloud, anything you delete off your phone also deletes off the iCloud.
+Before you do anything on your iPhone, keep in mind if you use iCloud, anything you delete off your phone is also deleted off the iCloud.
 Your Photos app is a mirror of your cloud storage.

 One of the easiest ways to manually free up storage space on an iPhone is an app called Gemini Photos.